BAPTISM -

 Take some time to understand baptism from a Biblical basis.
-In Step 1 we are trying to answer questions such as: Why is baptism important?
+We are trying to answer questions such as: Why is baptism important?
 What does it mean?
-Do we baptize infants?

 UNDERSTANDING BAPTISM